juanluisbaptiste/network-tests/README.ping.md

 # Latency Measurement

-This script has the following feautures:
+This script has the following features:

 ## Features
 - Run multiple tests in one go.